What PlateJoy got right

 The recipe problem

-Even before the shutdown, users complained about recipe quality.
+With development frozen after the acquisition, recipe quality stagnated.
 The database was finite.
 Filter for your specific dietary restrictions and you'd cycle through the same meals within weeks.
 Trustpilot reviewers called recipes "really really boring" and noted a lack of variety.
 One user said: "Quality dropped fast...regret buying year of service."

 How MealThinker compares to what PlateJoy offered